Mycrosys/portfolio-project-4-tomodachi/README.md

     -   #### Colour Scheme
         -   I choose a blueish color palette with a flashy red for highlighting links that are not buttons.
 The Palette can be found [here](https://coolors.co/9f141f-f1faee-a8dadc-457b9d-1d3557).
 The Font Color used is a Prussian Blue (#1D3557) while the background is not a clean white, but a variation of it called Honeydew (#F1FAEE).
 For the navbar, Powder Blue was my choice (#A8DADC) so that the contrast to both the Font Color as well as the Link Highlight in Ruby Red (#9F141F) meets WCAG compliance.
 The Footer swaps the colors around, taking the Site's Font color as its background and the Background color as its font color.
-        -   To round up the color usage, the remaining blue color of the palette is a Celadon Blue (#457B9D), which is between the Prussian Blue of the font and the Powder Blue of the navbar, is used for the buttons on the website, the only exception being the reset button on the webform for creating an event to have some visual distinction there.
+        -   To round up the color usage, the remaining blue color of the palette is Celadon Blue (#457B9D), which is between the Prussian Blue of the font and the Powder Blue of the navbar, and is used for the buttons on the website, the only exception being the reset button on the webform for creating an event to have some visual distinction there.

     <br>
     <h2><img src="./docs/images/palette.jpg" alt="A Picture of the color Palette used on the website"></h2><br>